 The data analysis results show that burnout positively and significantly affects employee performance at Medan City Health Sciences College.
 Research results (Khan, 2020) stated that burnout can cause mental health problems such as Fatigue, anxiety, depression, and loss of desire.
 All of these factors can hurt the overall well-being of lecturers.
 Burnout can impair lecturers' capacity to experiment with new teaching and research techniques.
 They may prefer trying-and-true tactics rather than experimenting with more successful approaches.
-Further (Rasdi, 2021) states that by losing energy, motivation, and focus, lecturers who experience academic activities.

-The Effect of Servant Leadership on Employee Performance Through Burnout balance work and personal life.
+Further

+(Rasdi, 2021) states that by losing energy, motivation, and focus, lecturers who experience burnout may fail to provide quality teaching.
+This can have an impact on student engagement and learning quality.
+Lecturers are not only responsible for teaching but also for conducting research.
+Burnout can interfere with lecturers' capacity to conduct original and high-quality research, affecting their academic reputation.
+Yang, 2021) also explains that physically exhausted lecturers may lose interest in extra-academic activities such as seminars, partnerships, or new curriculum development.
+Burnout can make it difficult for lecturers to balance work and personal life.
 This can cause additional stress and exacerbate the burnout situation.
 The implications of the findings in this study indicate that, so far, what has become because of permanent lecturers at the Medan City Health Sciences College is that lecturers must be directly involved in activities outside their duties and responsibilities.
 Lecturers must be public relations representatives between the clinic and hospital about the cooperation program.

-Each hospital has a determined person in charge (PIC) when there are academic and non-
+Each hospital has a determined person in charge (PIC) when there are academic and non-academic activities.